New Britain Dry Cleaning Corporation: Before the Company's Founding

-Company History

 1912 to 1920

 In 1912, at the age of 28, Rudolph and Margaret introduced dry cleaning services to New Britain, Connecticut, when they opened a two-person dry cleaning store on 156 Arch Street.
 He named his store New Britain Cleaners (later known as the New Britain Dry Cleaning Corporation and NB Cleaners).
 Over the years, the business expanded and remained the sole dry cleaner in the city for many years.

 In 1914, Albert F. Eichstaedt, an acquaintance of Rudolph and Margaret, became interested in the dry cleaning business.
 An agreement was reached and on July 29, 1914, the business was incorporated under the laws of the State of Connecticut.
 A Certificate of Incorporation was issued in the name of New Britain Dry Cleaning Corporation with authorized capital stock of 1,000 shares at $25.00 per share or $25,000 ($679,240 in 2021 dollars according to the U.S. Bureau of Labor Statistics’ online CPI calculator).
 Forty-eight (48) shares of capital stock were issued to commence business, or $1,200 ($32,603 in 2021 dollars).
 Subscribers to the capital stock were: Rudolph J. Kloiber, 28 shares; Margaret R. Kloiber, 12 shares; and Albert F. Eichstaedt, 8 shares.
 The Officers and Directors of the new corporation were Rudolph J. Kloiber, President and Director; Margaret R. Kloiber, Vice-President and Director, and Albert F. Eichstaedt, Secretary, Treasurer, and Director.

 In 1916, the Directors, recognizing the need for expansion, voted to purchase land and build a two-story building at 265 Cherry Street in New Britain.
 The land was purchased from Albert Eichstaedt for $250 ($6,531 in 2021 dollars) in exchange for 10 shares of corporate stock.
 To finance the cost of the new building and equipment, two area banks loaned the corporation a total of $4,600 ($120,173 in 2021 dollars), and 112 additional shares of stock were sold to the Directors at $25 per share for a total of $2,800 ($73,148 in 2021 dollars).

 In 1916, the company's gross income was $7,000 ($182,872 in 2021 dollars).

 After the plant on 265 Cherry Street was completed in 1917, growth and expansion of the business became more rapid.

 In 1918, a sales route was established, a branch store was opened at 72 West Main Street, and a building addition and new equipment were added to the Cherry Street plant.